nlauchande/concatenate/README.md

 ARGS:
     <DIR>       directory with files to be concatenated
-    <OUTPUT>    directory with files to be concatenated
+    <OUTPUT>    name of the file with the complete files to be merged from dir
 ```

 ## license